 Leftovers – This Chicken Spaghetti recipe definitely makes a decent amount, so you can freeze any leftovers.
 I would recommend putting it in an 8×8” lightly greased casserole dish for freezing.
 When you’re ready to eat it, thaw it completely, and reheat the dish covered in foil to help retain the moisture.
 Pasta leftovers can be a little dry, so you might want to drizzle 3 – 4 tablespoons of milk or chicken stock over the top first to make sure it stays nice and creamy.

-Crock Pot Spaghetti – Family favorite easy to make meal, coated with a hearty meat sauce!
+- Crock Pot Spaghetti – Family favorite easy to make a meal, coated with a hearty meat sauce!